Defending 851 Enhancements on Controlled Substance Offenses

-Federal Criminal Defense Attorneys who are dedicated to the passionate, zealous and fearless representation of clients charged in the United States District Court
+Federal criminal defense attorneys who are dedicated to the passionate, zealous, and fearless representation of clients charged in the United States District Court with controlled substance charges.

-In a memorandum written by former Attorney General Eric Holder in September of 2014, commonly referred to as the “Holder Memo”, Assistant U.S. Attorneys were instructed not to leverage 21 U.S.C. § 851 enhancements to induce defendants to plead guilty.
-An 851 Enhancement can increase the mandatory minimum sentence of a defendant charged with a controlled substance offense if he or she has a prior conviction.
-Research being conducted by students at Yale Law School recently, suggests that at least some federal prosecutors are not consistently complying with this policy.
+In a memorandum written by former Attorney General Eric Holder in September of 2014, commonly referred to as the “Holder Memo,” Assistant U.S. Attorneys were instructed not to leverage 21 U.S.C. § 851 enhancements to induce defendants to plead guilty.
+An 851 Enhancement can increase the mandatory minimum sentence of a defendant charged with a controlled substance offense if they have a prior conviction.
+Research conducted by Yale Law School recently suggests that at least some federal prosecutors are not consistently complying with this policy.

-According to the “Holder Memo”, Assistant United States Attorneys were urged to decline to file an information pursuant to § 851 “unless the defendant is involved in conduct that makes the case appropriate for severe sanctions.”
-Whether a defendant was entering a plea or going to trial is not supposed to be considered by the Assistant United States Attorney and the enhancement is not supposed to be used as a bargaining chip to induce a defendant to enter a plea.
+According to the “Holder Memo,” Assistant United States Attorneys were urged to decline to file an information according to § 851 “unless the defendant is involved in conduct that makes the case appropriate for severe sanctions.”
+Whether a defendant was entering a plea or going to trial is not supposed to be considered by the Assistant United States Attorney, and the enhancement is not supposed to be used as a bargaining chip to induce a defendant to enter a plea.

 Unfortunately, some Assistant United States have disregarded the “Holder Memo” and are making inappropriate use of the threat of an enhancement to manipulate defendants into waiving their constitutional right to a trial.